-When you open a Web site by using Basic authentication in Microsoft Expression Web on a computer that is running Windows Vista, you may receive the following error message.
+Error message when you open a Web site by using Basic authentication in Expression Web on a computer that is running Windows Vista: “The folder name is not valid”

 To work around this issue, follow these steps:

 - Click Start, type regedit in the Start Search box, and then click regedit in the Programs list.

 - Locate and then right-click the following registry subkey: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters